ASGCOPS/dicos_document/docs/source/dicos_account.rst

 DiCOS Account Lifetime
 ==========================

-The default lifetime of DiCOS account is one-year.
-The DiCOS system will send you a mail to extend your account lifetime 15 days prior to the expiration of the account.
-Please follow the procedure to extend the account lifetime if you would like to use the DiCOS account.
+The default lifetime of DiCOS account is **1 year**.
+The DiCOS system will send you a mail to extend your account lifetime **15 days prior to the expiration** of the account.
+The content of the reminder mail will be like the following paragraphs.

 ::